6 Internet Security Predictions That Will Affect You in 2015

 Cyber-criminal threats involved in state espionage

-The cyber-criminal activities from the last years created a threat background which spread beyond the single individual into the corporate world and even the political sphere.
+The cyber-criminal activities from the last years created a threat background that spread beyond the single individual into the corporate world and even the political sphere.

-Nowadays, we are no longer dealing with the single hacker or a small team of hackers trying to steal some private data from a single individual.
+Nowadays, we are no longer dealing with a single hacker or a small team of hackers trying to steal some private data from a single individual.